On-line Te Reo Māori Dictionary

 Categorizing sentences - he

-I kawea mātou e Tawa ki te tāone.
+I kawea mātou e Aria ki te tāone.

 Using 'ki' to indicate direction towards something - ki